stat6250-s17/course-questions-wiki/week-10/README.md

 [Course Textbook Chapter 17, Problem 10]
 * *Question (aalshehry−stat6250):* when do we use mixed input style?
+- Answer (aoneill2−stat6250): We used mixed input style when we know the variable types so they can be specified.
+This is especially useful when mixing standard and nonstandard values in fixed fields.
 - Question (dlee117−stat6250): What does the & symbol do when reading raw data values?
+- Answer (aoneill2−stat6250): The & directs SAS to ignore one embedded blank in reading a field.
+It appears after the variable name and before the informat.
 - Question (akumar30−stat6250): Can we use dynamic length based on max length of each variable in raw data file?
+- Answer (aoneill2−stat6250): Yes.
+If you do not want to let it default to the 8 character or numerical digit maximum, then you must specify the length in a length statement prior to the input statement in the data step.
 - Question (rluo-stat6250): How to create a free-format dataset?
+- Answer (aoneill2−stat6250): You can use the put statement.
+The default is to leave a space after printing each variable's value.
 - Question (yyan11−stat6250): Can the modified list input be used to read values that contain embedded blank and nonstandard values?
 - Answer (yyan11−stat6250): Yes, modified list input can be used to read values that contain embedded blanks and nonstandard values.
 - Question (aoneill2−stat6250): Does the length of a variable field have to be declared in a separate length statement when the & sign is used to indicate embedded blank spaces in the input statement?